 On 18 August 2021 the Group established the IC Trust Series 2021-1, issuing A, B and C class notes to wholesale investors.
-The trust acquired a discrete pool of consumer auto loans of approximately \$25 million from Fin One Pty Ltd, for net proceeds of approximately \$22.75 million, with Fin One Pty Ltd holding D class notes of \$2.25 million.
-The facility has no direct recourse to the Company.
+The trust acquired a discrete pool of consumer auto loans of approximately \$25.0 million from Fin One Pty Ltd, for net proceeds of approximately \$22.8 million, with Fin One Pty Ltd holding D class notes of \$2.2 million.
+The facility has no direct recourse to Investors Central Limited.
+These loans as well as notes issued by the Trust were fully settled and redeemed during November 2023 in line with the Group strategy to raise increased financing via the securitised warehouse facility (see below).

-On 17 December 2021 the Group established the IC Trust Series 2021-2 and made a first draw under the facility of \$10.34 million.
-Fin One Pty Ltd and Finance One Commercial Pty Ltd assigned the rights of a specified pool of existing consumer and commercial loans to Perpetual Corporate Trust Ltd as an independent trustee, to raise approximately \$73 million from sophisticated investors issuing class A, B, & C Notes.
-The facility is secured with a pool of loans with a total value as at 31 October 2021 of approximately \$85 million.
-Fin One Pty Ltd and Finance One Commercial Pty Ltd are holding the D notes of \$7.16 million.
-The facility has no direct recourse to the Company.
+On 17 December 2021 the Group established the IC Trust Series 2021-2 and made a first draw under the facility of \$10.3 million.
+Fin One Pty Ltd and Finance One Commercial Pty Ltd assigned the rights of a specified pool of existing consumer and commercial loans to Perpetual Corporate Trust Ltd as an independent trustee, to raise approximately \$73.0 million from sophisticated investors issuing class A, B, & C Notes.
+The facility is secured by a pool of loans with a total value as at 31 October 2021 of approximately \$85.0 million.

-On 11 October 2022 the Group established the IC Trust Series 2022-1 and made a first draw under the facility of \$62.89 million.
-Fin One Pty Ltd and Finance One Commercial Pty Ltd assigned the rights of a specified pool of existing consumer and commercial loans to Perpetual Corporate Trust Ltd as an independent trustee, to raise approximately \$68.69 million from sophisticated investors issuing class A, B, and C. The facility is secured with a pool of loans with a total value as at 31 July 2022 of approximately \$78 million.
-Fin One Pty Ltd and Finance One Commercial Pty Ltd are holding the D notes of \$9.30 million.
-The facility has no direct recourse to the Company.
+Fin One Pty Ltd and Finance One Commercial Pty Ltd are holding the D notes of \$7.2 million.
+The facility has no direct recourse to Investors Central Limited.
+On 11 October 2022 the Group established the IC Trust Series 2022-1 and made a first draw under the facility of \$62.9 million.

+Fin One Pty Ltd and Finance One Commercial Pty Ltd assigned the rights of a specified pool of existing consumer and commercial loans to Perpetual Corporate Trust Ltd as an independent trustee, to raise approximately \$68.7 million from sophisticated investors issuing class A, B, and C. The facility is secured with a pool of loans with a total value as at 31 July 2022 of approximately \$78.0 million.
+Fin One Pty Ltd and Finance One Commercial Pty Ltd are holding the D notes of \$9.3 million.
+The facility has no direct recourse to Investors Central Limited.

-On 6 March 2023 the Group established the IC Trust Series 2023-1 and made a first draw under the facility of \$38.66 million.
-Fin One Pty Ltd and Finance One Commercial Pty Ltd assigned the rights of a specified pool of existing consumer and commercial loans to Perpetual Corporate Trust Ltd as an independent trustee, to raise approximately \$42.16 million from sophisticated investors issuing class A, B, C & D notes.
-The facility is secured with a pool of loans with a total value as of 31 December 2022 of approximately \$48.16 million.
-Fin One Pty Ltd and Finance One Commercial Pty Ltd are holding the D notes of \$3.50 million and E notes of \$6.0 million.
-The facility has no direct recourse to the Company.
+On 6 March 2023 the Group established the IC Trust Series 2023-1 and made a first draw under the facility of \$38.7 million.
+Fin One Pty Ltd and Finance One Commercial Pty Ltd assigned the rights of a specified pool of existing consumer and commercial loans to Perpetual Corporate Trust Ltd as an independent trustee, to raise approximately

+\$42.2 million from sophisticated investors issuing class A, B, C, D and E notes.
+The facility is secured with a pool of loans with a total value as of 31 December 2022 of approximately \$48.2 million.
+On 14 June 2024, the Class E notes of \$6.0 million were split into Class E1 for \$4.0 million and Class E was reduced to \$2.0 million.